-RoboCop is the best science fiction film of the 1980s, a stunning action movie and a sharp social satire.
+The original RoboCop is the best science fiction film of the 1980s, a stunning action movie and a sharp social satire.
 Writer Ed Neumeier’s acidic takedown of the greedy, war-on-drugs Reagan years is still 100% accurate.
-Neumeier, director Paul Verhoeven and producer Jon Davison chose to make RoboCop exceedingly violent, which dampened its box office take: If the story of police officer Murphy were a PG-13 instead of a rather hard ‘R,’ a younger audience could have flocked to the show.
+Neumeier, director Paul Verhoeven and producer Jon Davison chose to make RoboCop exceedingly violent, which dampened its box office take: if the story of police officer Murphy had been rated PG-13 instead of a rather hard ‘R,’ a younger audience could have flocked to the show.
 But I’ll take the hard-edged adult political satire any day.

 Instead of giving Orion Pictures more of the same, only different, Ed Neumeier’s unfilmed sequel script jumped ahead to the future for a sort of “robot politics to come” show that would require the depiction of an entire future society.
 When Orion nixed that option, producer Davison obtained a violent, serviceable script from comic book & graphic novel star writer Frank Miller that pushed the original’s corporate depredations a few notches further, into privatization outrage.
-The script also showcased a new robot monster that would give special effects wizard Phil Tippett free rein to run wild with stop-motion effects.
+The script also showcased a new robot monster that would give special effects wizard Phil Tippett’s stop-motion artistry free rein.
 Finding an appropriate director proved to be a major problem.
 The show finally settled on Irvin Kershner, the former director of sensitive dramatic films (The Luck of Ginger Coffey, 1970’s Loving) who had scored with the much more high-profile Sci-fi sequel, The Empire Strikes Back.

 RoboCop 2 sees Omni Consumer Products, still led by The Old Man (Dan O’Herlihy) closing in on a much bigger corporate takeover deal: rather than going for Detroit’s police department, they’ve signed the foolish Mayor Kuzak (Willard Pugh) to a security contract that all but guarantees that the city will default, at which point OCP will own everything — and ‘take Detroit private.’
 As part of this scheme The Old Man’s mistress Dr. Juliette Fax begins searching for a human subject to ‘volunteer’ to let their brain be used in a Mark II police robot to be called RoboCop 2.
 The still-effective first model Robocop (Peter Weller) is now considered a liability, especially because his human identity as officer Murphy keeps reasserting itself.
 The Old Man’s ruthless lawyers Holzgang and Donald Johnson (Jeff McCarthy & Felton Perry) entreat Robo to lie to his ‘widow’ Ellen Murphy (Angie Bolling) that he is no longer her husband but an unfeeling cyborg.

 As a production RoboCop 2 is a quite a show.
 Made just a few seasons before Spielberg’s game-changing Jurassic Park, it is the last major organic stop-motion giant monster epic.
 The team of animators working under Phil Tippett, combined their skills with animation effects by Peter Kuran, futuristic matte shots by Rocco Gioffre, and Rob Bottin’s improved Robo suit effects.
-Peter Weller has much more freedom of movement, although he still cannot enter or exit a car in one shot.
+Peter Weller’s new robotic costume has more freedom of movement, although he still cannot enter or exit a car in one shot.
 Tippett’s large animation crew includes many stop-motion specialists whose art form, given a ten-year renaissance after Star Wars, would again go into decline with the advent of CGI effects.
-Most adjusted to the shift, in some cases leveraging their refined animation experience to become expert CGI animators.
+Most adjusted well, in some cases leveraging their refined animation experience to become expert CGI animators.
 Some notable names in Tippett’s ‘robot monster crew’: Harry Walton, Don Waller, Mark Sullivan, Tom St. Amand, Eric Leighton, Peter Kleinow, Paul Gentry, Rick Fichter, Randy Dutra, Jim Aupperle.

 The movie is packed with violent action, from a trio of failed Robo 2 prototypes to a final fifteen- minute rampage wherein RoboCop 2 slaughters perhaps a hundred innocent bystanders.
-The name of the game with RoboCop was always violent overkill, but in this sequel the repetitive mayhem never seems to stop.
+The name of the game with RoboCop was always violent overkill, but in this sequel the mayhem never seems to stop, and dulls the excitement.
 Robo 2 needs a large truck to follow him around, to carry all the ammo he must be expending.

 “So.
 The war on drugs.
 You wanna win it or what?”

-The cynicism continues with the examination of Omni Consumer Products’ evil schemes.
-Instead of the first film’s dog-eat-dog executive rivalry, here we have the arrogant OCP shysters intimidating the rank & file police, treating RoboCop as a company asset, and pulling off a criminal conspiracy to seize control of Detroit.
+The cynicism continues with Omni Consumer Products’ newest evil schemes.
+Instead of the first film’s dog-eat-dog executive rivalry and intimidation of the rank & file police, here the arrogant OCP shysters are also abusing RoboCop as a company asset, and plotting a criminal conspiracy to seize control of Detroit.
 The OCP plan is essentially the corporate dream of replacing democracy with privatization: turn all citizens into ‘subscribers,’ with unelected, dictatorial private enterprise in control.
 Dan O’Herlihy’s Old Man has a photo-op picture of Ronald Reagan on his desk.
 He doesn’t care who lives or dies as long as his corporate goals are achieved.
 After witnessing the ending slaughter, the Old Man orders an underling to, “Assemble the best spin team we have.”
 But RoboCop 2’s most iconic line, as the two cyborgs lock horns in futuristic knock-down drag ’em out combat (exactly what we came to see) has The Old Man shouting at the top of his lungs, “BEHAVE YOURSELVES!”

 Robo’s Prime Objectives processor overload makes for some aptly cynical yet unpleasant jokes, robbing Robo of his basic dignity.
 The humor is too wickedly cruel to be particularly funny.
 To be fair, Frank Miller’s script gives the show many interesting ideas, but few are exploited well.
 The electric shock that erases Robo’s programming essentially frees him to become Alex Murphy again.
 This should be a big deal — he’s regained his original personality.
 But most of the big conclusion, with its extended bloodbath, only sees Robo absorbing and dishing out abuse, just as usual.